FOREX-Sliding government bond yields keep dollar and euro under pressure

 LONDON, July 4 (Reuters) - The euro was stuck near two-week lows on Thursday and the dollar drifted away from recent highs as sliding government bond yields pressured both currencies.

-The global bond rally has accelerated this week on expectations of more monetary easing from the world’s central banks, although the impact on foreign exchange markets has been limited, with volatility remaining low.
+The global bond rally has accelerated this week on expectations of more monetary easing from central banks, although the impact on foreign exchange markets has been limited, with volatility remaining low.

-Currencies were quiet at the start of the European trading session, with United States markets closed for a holiday.
+Markets were closed in the United States on Thursday for its Independence Day.

-Adam Cole, a foreign exchange strategist at RBC Capital Markets, said that while the big drop in U.S. Treasury yields was negative for the dollar, the outright yield advantage the U.S. enjoyed over other countries was supporting demand for the greenback and minimising the spillover into higher volatility.
+Adam Cole, an FX strategist at RBC Capital Markets, said that while the big drop in U.S. Treasury yields was negative for the dollar, the outright yield advantage the U.S. enjoyed over other countries was supporting demand for the greenback and minimising the spillover into higher volatility.

 “The dollar isn’t falling much compared to how much U.S. yields are coming down.
 It’s explained by the level of yields rather than the rate of change,” he said.

-The dollar has weakened in recent weeks as expectations build for a Federal Reserve rate cut later this month, although the index is off three-month lows of 95.843 touched in June.
+The dollar has weakened in recent weeks as expectations build for a Federal Reserve rate cut later this month, although the index is off three-month lows of 95.843 plumbed in June.

-Waning expectations for a quick resolution to the United States-China trade row have also hurt sentiment for the dollar.
+Waning expectations for a quick resolution to the U.S.-China trade row have also hurt sentiment towards the dollar.

-Adding to a sense of unease about trade talks, Trump late on Wednesday tweeted to repeat his view that China and Europe are manipulating their currencies to pump money into their economies and said the United States should match these efforts.
+Adding to a sense of unease about trade talks, U.S. President Donald Trump on Wednesday repeated his view that China and Europe are manipulating their currencies.

+But the dollar remains the dominant reserve currency.
+International Monetary Fund data released recently showed the dollar constituted 58% of global foreign exchange reserves in the first quarter of 2019, up marginally from the previous quarter and far above the euro’s 19% share.

-The focus now shifts to U.S. non-farm payrolls data due on Friday, which economists expect to have risen by 160,000 in June, compared with 75,000 in May.
+The focus now shifts to U.S. non-farm payrolls data due on Friday, which economists expect to have risen by 160,000 in June, compared with a rise of 75,000 in May.

-“Everyone from the Reserve Bank of Australia to the Fed is talking about inflation disappointing to the downside,” said Mayank Mishra, Singapore-based macro strategist at Standard Chartered.
-“The Fed arguably has more room to ease than anyone else.
-That, in theory, should lead to a weaker dollar.”
+Some analysts think the dollar will hold its own in the coming months, although the Japanese yen could act as a decent hedge should the rally in global stocks come to an end.

+“JPY strength is one area of the FX space which we think will be a net drag on the value of the USD over the coming 3-6M, despite the fact that the USD should continue to hold up well vs the EUR and the RMB (Chinese renminbi),” said Stephen Gallo, a strategist at BMO Capital Markets.

-Sterling changed hands at $1.2575, near two-week lows hit on Wednesday after speculation grew that the Bank of England will follow other central banks and ease policy, or at least put its flagged rate rise on the back burner.
-(Additional reporting by Stanley White in Tokyo)
+Sterling changed hands at $1.2575, near two-week lows hit on Wednesday after investors raised their bets that the Bank of England would follow other central banks and ease policy.
+(Editing by Andrew Heavens)